Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddObservables.rst

 Edit the  web HTML view file, :file:`tutorial.component.mweb.html` and insert a button that will change Angular Routes to our new component.

-.. tip::    It's better to make the button call a method on the component that changes the route, this ensures both NativeScript and Web views will route to the
+.. tip::It's better to make the button call a method on the component that changes
-            same place.
+        the route, this ensures both NativeScript and Web views will route to the same place.

 ----